Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Methodology

 These questions aim to understand the background and experience of the respondents, which allows us to remove some feedback that we wish to exclude, e.g., feedback provided by very inexperienced respondents.

-In the second part of the survey, we designed 15 questions to help provide answers to the same three research questions that we found from the literature survey.
+In the second part of the survey, we designed 15 questions to help provide answers to the same two research questions that we found from the literature survey.
 The details of the survey can be found at: \url{https://github.com/Jiachi-Chen/Maintenance}.
-The list of the questions included in our survey can found in Table~\ref{tab:survey}.
+The list of the questions included in our survey can be found in Table~\ref{tab:survey}.
 For questions 1, 3-6, 8-9, 11, we give the participants several choices that are obtained by literature review.
 Besides, for these questions, we give a textbox to allow participants to write comments.
-For questions 10 and 12, we follow the previous survey~\cite{contractDefects} to give five scores to participants from score 1 (lowest) to score 5 (height), and score 3 refers to ``neutral".
+For questions 10 and 12, we follow the previous survey~\citep{contractDefects} to give five scores to participants from score 1 (lowest agreement) to score 5 (highest agreement), and score 3 refers to ``neutral".

 In the third part of the survey, we give a text box to respondents to allow them to give us final comments or questions.